Updated: Feb 9

 8. Log in or register with Canada.ca

-With the above information, enter the official website and you should see a page where you have to choose whether to read the content in English or in French.
+With the above information, enter the official website, and you should see a page where you have to choose whether to read the content in English or French.
 Choose the language of your preference